cressie176/amqplib-express-example/README.md

     * unacknowledged publishes
 * Provides graceful startup and shutdown

 There are several ways of using amqplib, each with different trade-offs.
 Alternative approaches might open/close a channel for each publish command, or maintain a pool of permanently open channels.
 Others may perfer performance over reliability and not use a confirm channel.
-The code would also have been more coherent if I had used async/await, but the original poster was experiences difficulty with promises, so I went with them instead.
+The code would also have been more coherent if I had used async/await, but the original poster I was responding to was experiencing difficulty with promises, so I went with them instead.

 #### Prerequisite
 * Node 12